-Our current puppy price is $2250 USD.
+Our current puppy price for "pet" or companion homes is $2500 USD.
+This includes service dog placements.
 To ensure that is up to date for a specific litter, please view our Contract, which we urge you to review prior to contacting us.
 This price IS subject to change slightly depending on costs associated with the current litter.

 Once pregnancy is confirmed, we do ask for a deposit of $250 to hold your spot on the waiting list.
 This deposit is nonrefundable unless we are unable to match a puppy to you.
 It does go toward the final purchase price.